OpenFlow, OpenvSwitch and KVM SDN Lab Installation App

 I did the dev testing for this using a MAC Book Pro and only a wireless NIC.
 It is likely the reason that VirtualBox struggles with bridging the instantiated VMs from VirtualBox to the wired network over home wireless.
 It is not a big deal since most lab stuff would be working on the inter “nested” VM communication using the small Linux kernel or building a VXlan or GRE tunnel between two hypervisors which would be two instances of Ubuntu 12.04 running VMware or VirtualBox.
 Have not tried Parallels out yet, but suspect it would work fine at least internal to your lab machine.

 You can basically proof hypervisor to hypervisor tunneling with the lightweight Linux kernel image Linux-0.2.img instance.
 That image allows for you to boot up lots of nested VMs to test networking even in a non-virtualized environment like a laptop running those instances nested.
-Since VMware Fusion and VirtualBox do not support hardware virtualization “enough” to run KVM it will drop back to Qemu which runs the image without HW virtualization extensions.
+VirtualBox does not support hardware virtualization “enough” to run KVM it will drop back to Qemu which runs the image without HW virtualization extensions.
+VM Fusion/Workstation now supports hardware virtualization.

 Here is why I suspect VirtualBox can’t seem to get it together in this but it doesn’t stop you from doing anything you want even tunneling between two VBox instances on the same host with say VXLan for example.
 Lots of scenarios you can do with these options and hey, its free.